paradite/frontend-encyclopedia/README.md

 Pull requests are welcome!

 Edit `scripts/data.json` to add new entries.

+Ensure that official names are used with correct spelling, capitalization and styling.

 The husky pre-commit hook will automatically update the `README.md` file.